-i) Growth: As mentioned earlier, growth has been the key factor and has been highly correlated with EV/Sales and EV/ARR multiples.
+i) Growth: As mentioned earlier, growth has been the key factor and has been highly correlated with EV/Sales and P/ARR multiples.
 However, this correlation has somewhat decreased as the interest rates have increased, and unprofitable growth stocks have seen significant multiple contractions.
 That being said, growth is still the key ingredient for SaaS companies.
-We are comparing growth rates (LTM and NTM) with median values and taking the company sizes into perspective, i.e. smaller companies should grow more than larger companies. ii) Churn rate measures how much of the customer base that leaves the company over a given time period.
-A churn rate below 5-10% is assessed to be very good, implying that customers are theoretically staying, for at least 10-20 years.
-This metric is more a sign of stickiness and satisfaction. iii) Upselling/cross-selling or "expansion" is another way to measure the "customer satisfaction" as well as the functionalities of the solution.
+We are comparing growth rates (LTM and NTM) with median values and taking the company sizes into perspective, i.e., smaller companies should grow more than larger companies. ii) Churn rate measures how much of the customer base that leaves the company over a given time period.
+A churn rate below 5-10% is assessed to be strong, implying that customers are theoretically staying, for at least 10-20 years.
+This metric is a sign of stickiness and customer satisfaction. iii) Upselling/cross-selling or "expansion" is another way to measure the "customer satisfaction" as well as the functionalities of the solution.
 Many SaaS companies have a so-called land & expand strategy, aiming to win large organizations with the possibility to grow the subscription agreement through more users on the platform. iiii) Net revenue retention rate (NRR) summarizes how much the company has been able to grow its existing customer base, i.e., the sum of upselling/cross-selling/downgrading and churned customers over a given time period.
 Danish data suggests that NRR above 103% (median) is good, while median values in US is approx. 110%. iiiii) CAC payback period measures the time it takes for a SaaS company to earn their customer acquisition costs back.
-Many Danish-listed companies are using "net new ARR" to calculate when there is sufficient ARR to cover the CAC, often measured in months.
-However, US-listed companies are typically measured on a gross-margin adjusted CAC payback.
-There are many other relevant metrics such as CLV/CAC ratio, which also is considered.
+Most Danish companies are using net new ARR per customer or ARPA from new customers over a period to calculate when a new customer's ARR covers the CAC, measured in months.
+However, USlisted companies are typically measured on a gross-margin adjusted CAC payback.
+There are many other relevant metrics such as CLV/CAC ratio, which also is considered if reported.